Best

 Non Mortgage Debt Service Ratio

-The total debt service ratio has increased from about 12% in the 1990s to approximately 14% in recent years.
+The total debt service ratio has increased from about 12% in the early 1990s to around 15% recently.
 Note that interest rates for non-mortgage debt are often much higher than a mortgage.
 As a result, mortgage and non-mortgage debt service ratios are comparable, while mortgage debts are much larger than non-mortgage debts (about three-quarters of Canadian household debt is mortgage debt).

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf